nvim-neotest/neotest-jest/README.md

 The jest command to run when running tests.
 Can also be a function that accepts the path to the current neotest position and returns the command to run.
+`neotest-jest` will attempt to resolve it automatically if not given.

+* Example: `"npm test --"`

 #### `jestArguments`